Welcome to My Cooking Blog

 I’m Not Your Doctor

 Just a quick reminder.
-While I am a doctor, I’m not your nor your child’s doctor (unless you come to my office).
+While I am a doctor, I’m not your nor your child’s doctor.
+Also, I retired in August 2016.
 Please do not ask medical questions.
 I will not post your comment, and if you email me, I will only refer you back to your primary care provider (PCP).
 Any advice I could give in a format like this would at best be incomplete since I don’t treat adults and your child deserves to be seen and completely evaluated.

 This blog is for entertainment only.
 Any dietary, medical or nutrition information is the for general information only.
 If you need advice in these areas, you need to see your primary care provider (PCP).

 Please click through to the Comment Policy I promise you will enjoy it…

 Here you will find everyday recipes mostly for two (with frequent leftovers) presented in a simple logical way.
 Less fuss – more results for the lazy in all of us.
 While most recipes will be healthy, there will be an occasional side trip in the other direction.